GuildTechs/GT_SpeedoV/README.md

 🚗 GT_SpeedoV — A Realistic FiveM Speedometer

-GT_SpeedoV is a sleek and immersive speedometer UI for FiveM, designed to deliver a futuristic yet practical driving HUD.
-Featuring a circular needle gauge, dynamic fuel arc, and real-time street name readout, this speedometer is lightweight, highly customizable, and completely open-source.
+GT_SpeedoV is a immersive speedometer for FiveM!

 ---